Skip to main content

 • Minis, My Way.
 Highlight: Ottoman-Venetian naval battle using Galleys & Galleons.
 Hard to produce a more gorgeous naval report.

-• 7th Son: Highlight: this La Haye Sainte-ish battle got me hooked to their Black Powder battlereps, even if I don't use these rules.
+• 7th Son: Highlight: this La Haye Sainte-ish battle got me hooked to their Black Powder battlereps, even if I don't particularly like these rules.

 • Little Wars TV.
 A well-known channel to close the list.
 High production values and engaging historical colour.
 Their Acre 1189 Wargame is a good example of their use of existing rulesets with club amendments.